sphinx-doc/sphinx/Doc-26/tutorial/interpreter.rst

 With that declaration, all characters in the source file will be treated as having the encoding *encoding*, and it will be possible to directly write Unicode string literals in the selected encoding.
-The list of possible encodings can be found in the Python Library Reference (XXX reference:
-../lib/lib.html), in the section on :mod:`codecs` (XXX reference: ../lib/module-
+The list of possible encodings can be found in the Python Library Reference, in the section on :mod:`codecs`.
-codecs.html).

 For example, to write Unicode literals including the Euro currency symbol, the ISO-8859-15 encoding can be used, with the Euro symbol having the ordinal value